-All of the swimming instructors felt that there was a lack of safety information available around the use of mermaid tails and fins.
+All of the swimming instructors felt that there was a lack of safety information available around the use of Mermaid Tail and Fin products.
 They suggested a number of ways that safety information could be promoted including advertising through industry websites and product suppliers, through public swimming pools and swim schools, warnings on products, and through community groups and schools.
-The suggested that messages should focus on the importance of close supervision while wearing the products and that the safety considerations vary with a child's age and swimming ability.
+They suggested that messages should focus on the importance of close supervision while wearing the products and that the safety considerations vary with a child's age and swimming ability.